rlivingsus/misc/AllBooks.md

 - Marcinko, Rich: Leadership secrets of the Rogue Warrior
 - Marillier, Juliet: Heir to Seven Waters
 - Marin, David: This is US
 - Marlantes, Karl: Matterhorn; What it is like to go to war
+- Marquet, L. David: Turn the Ship Around
 - Marquez, Gabriel Garcia: One Hundred Years of Solitude; The Story of a Shipwrecked Sailor
 - Marr, Elle: The Missing Sister (kindle)
 - Marrs, John: The One